The US and China trade war will not be what you might see in an action-packed comic movie.

 Perhaps you have heard of Chinese cell phone manufacturer ZTE?
-You might also know about the multi billion dollar fine and sanctions levelled against them.
+You might also know about the multi-billion dollar fine and sanctions leveled against them.

 Trump has already conceded to look at the sanctions against ZTE.
 It is a major concession that could allow China to save face at the trade war peace table.

-This is an obvious play because since the tweets from Trump about ZTE, Chinese officials have signalled that they want to play ball.
+This is an obvious play because, since the tweets from Trump about ZTE, Chinese officials have signaled that they want to play ball.

 It always strikes me as odd that the media and politicians see a move like this and say, “What is Trump thinking?”
 Isn’t it obvious?
 Trade negotiations, foreign policy, even domestic agendas aren’t driven by hard lines.
 They get somewhere by giving a little.
 The world is based on compromise.
 What ZTE did was wrong.
 But if they can be used to get US trade back on par with China, do they need to be taught a lesson?